Skarlett/proxbox/README.md

     python src/pxf.py &
     ./px -i

-To start the `px-daemon` just in case it stopped you can run the following.
-This is also the case you should use if `px` ever returns `"ProxyMiner isn't online."`

-    sh /etc/init.d/px-daemon start

 ### Command line tools
 ###### px

 Command line interface for `px-daemon`, this interacts with storing, collecting, and scanning proxies.